michaelyuen/mikey.baby/src/pages/posts/docker-containers-and-kubernetes-foundations.md

 - `kubectl create ns [namespaceName]`: create a namespace
 - `kubectl delete ns [namespaceName]`: delete a namespace
 - `kubectl get pods --all-namespaces`: list all pods in a namespace

+## Master Node

+Also called the control plane.
+Where kubernetes services and controller are located, which are also called master components.
+You don't usually run your containers on the master node.

+etcd is key value datastore where state of cluster is stored. apiserver communicates with it.

+### kube-apiserver

+REST interface.
+Communicates with etcd.

+### etcd

+single source of truth

+### kube-control-manager

+controller of controllers

+- node controller
+- replication controller
+- endpoints controller
+- service account & token controllers

+### cloud-control-manager

+Interact with cloud providers controllers

+### kube-scheduler

+- watches for newly created pods and selects nodes for them to run on.
+- factors for making scheduling decisions include:
+  - individual and collective resource requirements
+  - hardware/software/policy contraints
+  - affinity and anti-affinity specs
+  - data locality

+### Add ons

+- DNS
+- Web UI (dashboard)
+- cluster-level logging
+- container resource monitoring

+## Worker Nodes

+Nodes running containers.

+### kubelet

+- manages pod lifecycle
+- makes sure pods are running and healthy

+### kube-proxy

+- network proxy
+- all traffic goes through it

+### Container runtime

+### Nodes pool

+- a node pool is a group of virtual machines, all with the same size
+- a cluster can have multiple node pools
+- each pool can be different sizes and scaled independently

+## Pods

+- smallest unit of work in kubernetes
+- encapsulates a container
+- unit of deployment
+- pods can run one or more containers
+- share same ip address space and volumes
+- pods are ephemeral
+- deploying suceeds or not
+- you don't update a pod, you replace it with a new one that's updated
+- scale by adding more pods